-Use of nutria carcasses, was recorded for each participant transaction.
-For the purpose of this survey, use categories include: 1) harvested for meat and/or 2) harvested for fur (Table 1.)
+Use of nutria carcasses was recorded for each participant transaction.
+For the purpose of this survey, use categories include: 1) harvested for meat and/or 2) harvested for fur (Table 1).
+Total number within each category was estimated from percentages reported by participants.